 The global sales of a title depend on many subjective parameters and not only on some features related to the games themselves.
 It also depends on other factors like the audience they are intended for, the time of the year they are released and the political, economic and social characteristics of the market they are released into.

 To take into account the above, we have used not only the historical data but also score reviews from specialized websites.
-But the amount of data is available upto 2016
+But the amount of data is available upto 2016.
+We would need to complete the data which is not readily available for free.

 Bibliography